sanghoon73/NCEAS-ADC/README.md

 # Arctic Training Hands on materials
 Hands on materials for the Arctic Data Training workshop

 * Data and Code: Sanghoon did it again.
+Or not.
 * Lessons
 * Note